 What’s worse than having a toddler kick the back of your seat non-stop during a six-hour flight?
 Having to look at flight attendants in the same drab uniforms throughout the journey.
 Or so thought the brass at Braniff International in 1965.
 To add an extra-colorful coating to their in-flight eye candy, they hired fashion designer Emilio Pucci to create a versatile and colorful quick-change uniform for the air hostesses.
-Flight attendants welcomed passengers aboard in one outfit, then changed to another for the meal service, and then stripped down to oh-so-sexy culottes for the “let me change into something more comfortable to help you relax” portion of the flight.
+Flight attendants welcomed passengers aboard in one outfit, then changed to another for the meal service, and then stripped down to culottes for the “let me change into something more comfortable to help you relax” portion of the flight.

 9. Peruvian Art

 Speaking of Braniff, the fashion-forward airline also hired architect Alexander Girard to brighten up their fleet—what they called “the end of the plain plane.”
 Girard incorporated a monochromatic color scheme in which each plane was painted one very bright color (bright green, for example).
 When the company expanded their routes into Latin America, authentic art pieces from Brazil, Mexico, and Peru were added as finishing touches inside the aircraft.

 10. A Window at the End of Each Row of Seats

 The size, shape and placement of the windows on a plane are carefully designed to maintain the structural integrity of the aircraft.
 Windows that are too large would require a much higher level of pressurization in the cabin air.
 Rounded windows are less likely to develop fatigue cracks, and the space between windows is engineered so that the fuselage still remains sturdy.
 The windows installed into the plane while it is still an empty shell, and are normally designed for a particular seat configuration and “pitch” (the distance from any seat to the exact point on the seat in front of or behind it).